freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 [What is a Pull Request?](https://yangsu.github.io/pull-request-tutorial/)

 If you decide to fix an issue, it's advisable to check the comment thread to see if there's somebody already working on a fix.
 If no one is working on it, kindly leave a comment stating that you intend to work on it.
-That way other people don't accidentally duplicate your effort.
+That way other people don't accidentally duplicate your effort and your work.

-In a situation whereby somebody decides to fix an issue but doesn't follow up for a particular period of time, say 2-3 weeks, it's acceptable to still pick up the issue but make sure to leave a comment.
+In a situation whereby somebody decides to fix an issue but doesn't follow up for a particular period of time, say 2-3 weeks, it's acceptable to still pick up the issue but make sure to leave a **comment**.

 *Note*: Every open-source project has a **CONTRIBUTING.md** file, please make sure to read this before you open up a pull request, otherwise it may be